 \subsection{Datasets}

-We evaluate our method on two standard benchmarks for multi-view surface reconstruction: \textbf{DTU} and \textbf{Tanks and Temples (TNT)}.
-The DTU dataset consists of calibrated indoor scenes with high-quality structured-light ground-truth geometry.
-Following prior work~\cite{chen2024pgsr}, we report results on the standard set of 15 scans using the symmetric Chamfer Distance, without performing any explicit alignment between the reconstructed geometry and the ground-truth point cloud.
-We use the DTU data preprocessed by 2DGS~\cite{huang20242d}.

-The Tanks and Temples (TNT) benchmark includes large-scale indoor and outdoor scenes.
-We evaluate on the standard \emph{Intermediate} set comprising six scenes (Barn, Caterpillar, Courthouse, Ignatius, Meetingroom, and Truck), and report per-scene F-score (F1).
-We adopt the TNT data provided by GOF~\cite{yu2024gaussian} and follow the evaluation protocol of QGS~\cite{zhang2025quadratic}.
+We evaluate our method on two standard multi-view surface reconstruction benchmarks: \textbf{DTU} and \textbf{Tanks and Temples (TNT)}. \textbf{DTU} comprises calibrated, object-centric scenes with high-fidelity structured-light ground truth.
+Following prior work~\cite{chen2024pgsr}, we report the symmetric Chamfer Distance on the standard 15 scans without explicit alignment to the ground-truth point clouds.
+We utilize the data preprocessed by 2DGS~\cite{huang20242d}. \textbf{TNT} features diverse, large-scale indoor and outdoor environments.
+We evaluate on the six \emph{Intermediate} scenes (Barn, Caterpillar, Courthouse, Ignatius, Meetingroom, and Truck), reporting the per-scene F1-score.
+We adopt the data provided by GOF~\cite{yu2024gaussian} and strictly follow the evaluation protocol of QGS~\cite{zhang2025quadratic}.